 Our cozy cafe´ kitchen makeover is finished!
 One year ago, I demoed my upper cabinets and backsplash without any plan or budget for a remodel.
 Then I lost motivation to even do a temporary fix and decided to just live with a wrecked kitchen.
 I even hosted a Christmas party with that kitchen!
 In late August, when the girls’ birthdays were approaching, Hannah begged me to do something (anything) to the kitchen to make it cute, as she was hosting friends for her party.
-And if anything can motivate me to get projects done, it’s my family, so I agreed to it.
+And if anything can motivate me to get projects done, it’s my family, so I agreed to it and gave a kitchen update with my incredible inspiration.

 Cozy Cafe´ Kitchen Makeover Reveal